RotherOSS/discretesystemaddresses/doc/content/index.rst

 Usage
 =====
-The agents will be able to send emails to other (system) addresses (e.g. via Cc) from within OTOBO.

-If you continue to write to the same (system) address as before, a new ticket will be created in the original ticket queue and automatically linked to the moved ticket.

-In addition, a new filter is added that uses the message id to recognize whether this mail already exists in OTOBO and then ignores it.
+This extension enables OTOBO to handle emails between system addresses, and makes sure that replies are added to all relevant tickets in the system.

-In the system configuration, there is an option to define which mail addresses form an address pool (e.g. helpdesk@..., it@... and support@... as (system) addresses of the IT-Management).
+Address pools can be defined to detail which system addresses belong to one pool – and thus point to the same ticket/queue (e.g. helpdesk@..., it@... and support@... as system addresses of the IT Department).

 Example:

-Ticket#123 in queue "IT" is linked to ticket #198 in queue "HR" and ticket #200 in queue "Students".
+When an OTOBO Agent from IT writes an email to a customer and puts HR in cc, two tickets are created in the system – Ticket#123 in the queue "IT" and a linked ticket #198 in queue "HR".

-If an email reply "Re: [Ticket#123] My Problem" is sent to the address pools "IT-Management", "HR-Management" and "Building-Management", follow-ups would be generated in ticket #123 and ticket #198.
+If an email reply "Re: [Ticket#123] My Problem" is now sent from an "HR" address to addresses in the address pools "IT-Management" and "Building-Management", follow-ups are generated in ticket #123 and #198.

-The ticket in the "Students" queue would remain unchanged and a new ticket would be created in the "Building" queue and linked to Ticket#123, Ticket#198 and Ticket#200.
+Moreover, a new ticket is created in the "Building" queue, which is linked to Ticket#123 and Ticket#198.

 Setup
 -----